WebSpellChecker/wproofreader-docker/README.md

 # WebSpellChecker/WProofreader Docker

-This is a Docker configuration that you can use to build a WebSpellChecker/WProofreader Server image based on the latest Ubuntu (default) or CentOS.
+This is a Docker configuration that you can use to build a WebSpellChecker/WProofreader Server image based on the latest Ubuntu (latest LTS), CentOS Linux 7 or Red Hat Universal Base Image 8.

 **Note!** You can also use a [Docker image with WebSpellChecker/WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) that we built and published on Docker Hub.